boddenberg-it/croni/README.md

 > Clicking 'welcome to croni' will show croni.log in same pop up.
 <br>

-Each project page is linked in the navigation bar and shows a table holding latest results of jobs within project.
+Each project page is linked in the navigation bar and shows a table holding latest results of jobs within the project.

 ![croni project page](https://boddenberg.it/github_images/croni/croni_project2.png)